dylan-gluck/debian-setup/docs/urxvt.md

 git clone https://github.com/muennich/urxvt-perls
 ```

 Now create a file called `~/.Xresources`.
-Copy from example.
+Copy from config folder.

 (visit https://terminal.sexy to get some colorscheme examples)
 You can get the xft name using fc-list command.